LIFE University Honor Code

 b.
 Engaging in conduct during a class, examination session or while in clinic, which is so disruptive as to infringe upon the rights of another member of the LIFE University community.

 a.
-Any act, display, or communication that creates a hostile environment or cause emotional distress on the part of the person or persons to whom it is specifically directed.
+Any act, display, or communication that creates a hostile environment or causes emotional distress on the part of the person or persons to whom it is specifically directed.

 b.
-Any attempt to repeatedly make contact with a person regardless of objections.
+Any attempt to repeatedly make contact with a person after having been instructed to stop by either the complainant or conduct official.
 This includes, but is not limited to, intentionally following another person on campus or in or about a public place or places.

 d.
-Reltaliation against another student or member of the LIFE University community for their participation in any portion of the referral or student conduct process wich includes, but is not limited to, serving as a witness in conduct hearings.
+Retaliation against another student or member of the LIFE University community for their participation in any portion of the referral or student conduct process which includes, but is not limited to, serving as a witness in conduct hearings.